What is Public Bank Home Equity Financing-i about?

 Can I refinance my home loan with Public Islamic Bank?

-Yes you can.
-Home Equity Financing-i by Public Islamic Bank offers among the best refinance rates with tenures up to 35 years that can help you save a lot of money for pursuing your dream goals, house renovation or even funding for children education.
+Home Equity Financing-i by Public Islamic Bank offers among the best refinance rates with tenures of up to 35 years that can help you save a lot of money for pursuing your dream goals, house renovation or even funding for children's education.

 What is the difference between semi-flexi and full-flexi?